 Hence, webmasters typically include LSI keywords in their content to improve their chances of ranking.
 There are a few benefits to using LSI keywords.

-Besides using LSI keywords, for some webmasters, they do keyword research and result page analysis to see which keyword would reap the most benefit.
+Besides using LSI keywords, some webmasters, do keyword research and result page analysis to see which keyword would reap the most benefit.
 Now, take a look at the SERP below.

 Now, if you noticed, WordStream ranks first for “How to Increase Website Traffic” and ranks in Position 0 for “Ways to Increase Website Traffic”.
-That’s two of the searches people would likely key in when they are looking to increase their website traffic.
+Those are two of the searches people would likely key in when they are looking to increase their website traffic.

 Another search possibility would be “steps to increase website traffic”.
 As you can see, ThriveHive ranks in Position 0 for this query.